elbouillon/capidiem/README.md

 This will deploy the application, rebuild the test database, then run all of the tests.

-Also, you have command to run your custom symfony tasks:
+Also, you have command to run your custom diem tasks:

-	cap symfony
+	cap diem

 If you want to see all of the Capistrano tasks available, you can run: